The Super Bowl is finally, which means the most important bet of the season is upon us:

 Here is a breakdown of Gatorade colors dumped on winning coaches since Super Bowl 35:

-Orange has become the most prominent color — the winning color in five of the past 13 Super Bowls — while the color blue has hit in three of the past eight Super Bowls, including in two of the past three.
+Orange has become the most prominent color — the winning color in five of the past 14 Super Bowls — while the color blue has hit in three of the past nine Super Bowls, including in two of the past four.

-• The Chiefs covered Andy Reid in purple after their Super Bowl 57 win.
+- The Chiefs covered Andy Reid in purple in each of their last two victories.

 Gatorade Color Prediction